avanhatt/cs2110-labs-public/lab4/instructions.md

 3. Add JUnit 5 to your build path as we've done in previous projects.

 > **Note**
-> TODO: Run `BinTreeTest.java` Eclipse to check everything is working as expected.
+> TODO: Run `BinTreeTest.java` in Eclipse to check everything is working as expected.
 You should see 3 tests successfully run.
 If you don't, check with a TA.

 [l3]:https://canvas.cornell.edu/courses/40456/pages/lecture-10-trees?module_item_id=1549162